Innovation: Flexible Circuit Boards

 For the past few years, researchers have been trying to develop marketable uses of graphene, a tiny layer of carbon within graphite that conducts electricity extremely well.
 Vorbeck Materials, based in Jessup, Maryland, recently became one of the first companies to do so with Vor-ink, a graphene ink that can be used to print circuit boards for electronics, such as store security tags and cell-phone keypads.
 Graphene ink is less expensive than the silver ink used to make most printed circuit boards.
 It is also more flexible: The ink can be printed on a variety of materials, including paper and polymer films, and the resulting circuit board can be twisted, creased, or peeled off like a sticker.
 Vorbeck recently began selling the ink to retailers and manufacturers, which are using it to make security tags for clothing and other products.

-Peel and stick The circuit board shown here, which measures 1.1 inches by 3.6 inches, was printed on standard adhesive-backed label stock.
+The circuit board shown here, which measures 1.1 inches by 3.6 inches, was printed on standard adhesive-backed label stock.
 It can be peeled off and used as an antenna in radio-frequency identification security tags.

-Seal of approval In 2009, Vorbeck Materials became the first company to receive approval from the Environmental Protection Agency to sell a graphene-based product.
+In 2009, Vorbeck Materials became the first company to receive approval from the Environmental Protection Agency to sell a graphene-based product.

-Printer-friendly Vor-ink can be used in existing industrial printing presses and could one day be used in home or office printers.
+Vor-ink can be used in existing industrial printing presses and could one day be used in home or office printers.